About Last Night (1986 film)

 About Last Night (stylized as "About Last Night...") is a 1986 American romantic comedy-drama film directed by Edward Zwick, starring Rob Lowe and Demi Moore as Chicago yuppies Danny Martin and Debbie Sullivan, who enter a committed relationship for the first time.
 Along with featuring James Belushi as Danny's friend and colleague Bernie Litko, the film also marks the screen debuts of Elizabeth Perkins and Catherine Keener.
 The screenplay by Tim Kazurinsky and Denise DeClue is based on the 1974 David Mamet play Sexual Perversity in Chicago.
-The film was both critically and commercially successful, and was remade with a predominantly Black cast in 2014.
+The film was released by Tri-Star Pictures on July 4, 1986 and was both critically and commercially successful, and was remade with a predominantly Black cast in 2014.

 Plot

 In Chicago, Daniel "Danny" Martin and Bernard "Bernie" Litko, two friends and colleagues in their twenties, discuss their sexual escapades.
 Later, their recreational softball team, sponsored by local bar Mother's, plays against a local advertising agency in Grant Park and wins.
 Attending this game with her girlfriends is Deborah "Debbie" Sullivan, who works at the advertising company and is having an affair with her boss, Steve Carlson.

 Debbie catches Danny's eye and they flirt by the beer keg.
 She and her friends, Joan and Pat, attend the game's afterparty at Mother's, where Debbie again runs into Danny, with whom Pat flirts and to whom Joan takes an immediate dislike.
 Danny and Debbie wind up back at his apartment and have sex, after which she hastily leaves.

 The next day, Danny calls Debbie at work "about last night", and asks her out on a second date, which she accepts.
 Afterwards, they again end up in bed together and spend the following day exploring the city, whereupon Danny reveals to Debbie that his dream is to quit his job at a restaurant supply company and open his own restaurant.
 They begin dating more seriously and move in together, heavily disappointing Joan and Bernie, who dislike each other as well.

 As neither has ever been in a serious relationship before, they attempt to navigate cohabitation without much support from their friends.
 They experience much throughout their relationship: Danny being contacted by a former lover who is married with children, Debbie's boss Steve having difficulty accepting the end of their affair, Joan softening when she begins dating her new boyfriend Gary, a pregnancy scare, and Danny clashing with his boss, who orders him to stop providing supplies to the Swallow, an antiquated diner owned by his client-turned-friend Gus, due to late payments.